manifestoforscalingagility/ManifestoForScalingAgility.github.io/README.md

 9. Prioritize experimentation for each individual team over conformity across the organization.
 Celebrate the learning that comes from experimentation—successes and failures—across all teams.

 10. Ensure each team is working towards the shared vision and delivering real value regularly and consistently.
 Demonstrate progress with frequent validations by stakeholders.

+Corrections and changes can be submitted at the [GitHub repository](https://github.com/DaneWeber/manifesto-for-scaling-agility-draft).